Document editors like Google Docs aren't designed for documentation. Here's how these tools could fail you as you scale.

 Teams have dozens of options to choose from for their internal documentation.
 They often choose the wrong tool to get the job done.

 There are tools like Slab, designed explicitly for team documentation.
-And there are tools like Dropbox Paper and Google Docs designed primarily for word processing.
+And there are tools like Google Docs, Dropbox Paper and Quip designed primarily for word processing.

-Many teams initially gravitate toward these more generic document editors for logical reasons:
+Many teams initially gravitate toward these more general purpose document editors for logical reasons:

 But over time, most teams find the issues associated with these tools outweigh their benefits — particularly as these teams scale.
 These limitations (like poor organization and unreliable search capabilities) frustrate users and slow down productivity.
 As a result, most internal documentation tools becomes stale, underused, and irrelevant.

 Using a tool specifically designed for internal documentation can help.
-And while not every team needs a dedicated tool for documentation, every team should know the limitations they’ll experience by using document editors like Google Docs and Dropbox Paper.
+And while not every team needs a dedicated tool for documentation, every team should know the limitations they’ll experience by using document editors like Google Docs, Dropbox Paper, and Quip.

 These limitations exist because document editors prioritize personal writing and editing over team reading.
 In other words, document editors work great for writing blog posts and school essays.
 They become problematic when multiple teams across a company contribute to and search for shared knowledge.

-Below we break down the issues teams inevitably face when they use document editors like Google Docs and Dropbox Paper for their internal wiki.
+Below we break down the issues teams inevitably face when they use document editors like Google Docs, Dropbox Paper, and Quip for their internal wiki.

 Document editors use a standard folder concept to store and organize content.
 These folders work fine for someone working alone or in a small group.